- City Services

 The ultimate goal of this plan is help ensure that Woodbury continues to provide its residents with a safe and abundant supply of clean drinking water for generations to come.
 See the city's Drinking Water Report.

-The City of Woodbury recently updated its two-part Wellhead Protection Plan, which was approved by the Minnesota Department of Health (MDH) and adopted by City Council.
+The City of Woodbury updated its two-part Wellhead Protection Plan, which was approved by the Minnesota Department of Health (MDH) and adopted by City Council in March 2021.
 Part I of the plan delineates the wellhead protection area and drinking water supply management area.
 Additionally, under part I of the plan, an assessment is completed on Woodbury wells and their vulnerability to impacts.
 Part II of the plan includes the development of the Wellhead Protection Plan itself.
 The plan includes goals, objectives, plan of action, an evaluation program and a contingency plan.
+With the addition of Wells 20 and 21, the plan will need to be updated.
+The City of Woodbury anticipates the update of the Wellhead Protection Plan to be completed around 2027.

 The Wellhead Protection Plan and the protection of our groundwater resource can be successful only if residents help.
 To assist the city implement its plan, you can do the following: